Mont Cenis: Climate

 Mont Cenis has a subarctic climate (Köppen climate classification Dfc).
 Due to the elevation of the top of the mountain at 2030 m, the temperature here is significantly lower than that of the plains.
-Even the warmest months of July and August, the temperature rarely rises above 25 C, and often falls below minus -20 C in severe winter.
+Even the warmest months of July and August, the temperature rarely rises above 25 C, and often falls below -20 C in severe winter.
 Around the world, there are also Zoige and Litang areas with similar climatic characteristics here.
-The average annual temperature in Mont Cenis is 2.6 C. The average annual rainfall is 753.6 mm with May as the wettest month.
+The average annual temperature in Mont Cenis is 2.6 C. The average annual rainfall is 753.6 mm, with May as the wettest month.
 The temperatures are highest on average in July, at around 11.3 C, and lowest in February, at around -4.5 C. The highest temperature ever recorded in Mont Cenis was 27.6 C on 26 June 2019; the coldest temperature ever recorded was -24.7 C on 4 February 2012.